 Travelling in Europe is not cheap.
 I know.
 We recently spent four months backpacking around the continent with our two teenage kids as part of our year-long escaping from normal life world adventure.
 After coming from Asia it was a bit of a shocker on the old budget.
 That’s why I’m so glad we spent a chunk of our time house-sitting.

-It saved us a fortune, the kids got to relax and slow down and we got to drink delicious wine from the terraces of beautiful properties.
+It saved us $$$’s.
+Plus, the kids got to relax and slow down and we got to drink delicious wine from the terraces of beautiful properties.
 Win, win.

 This post may contain affiliate links.
 They cost you nothing but we make a small commission.